elkolotfi/vertx-hello-world/Readme.md

 ## Branches

-You're actually on **master** branch.
+You're actually on **router** branch.
 Checkout other branches for more examples of Vert.x